m516/DrawingMachine/Computer/Readme.md

 each path to an arduino that serves as a printer.
 A sample Arduino program can be found [here](https://github.com/ThePowerRule/DrawingMachine/tree/master/Arduino)

-Due to the ACT, SAT Subject tests, college applications, and the like, I will not have much time, and the time I will invest in this project will be spent on bug-fixing, tweaking, and improving the program.
+Due to the ACT, SAT Subject tests, college applications, and the like, I will not have much time to work on this program.
+And the time I invest in this project will be spent on bug-fixing, tweaking, and improving the program rather than providing detailed documentation because the computer app seems pretty intuitive.

 # Bugs
 - [ ] JavaFX services for designing and printing the image do not reset after prints,